Mount Morgan School of Arts: Description

 The Mount Morgan School of Arts comprises two rectangular timber buildings with gabled roofs set on stumps: a very large hall and an adjacent library of more modest scale, parallel to each other and connected by a timber walkway secured by a gate at either end.
 The buildings are across the road from the former Queensland National Hotel and are separated by a large vacant block from the Grand Hotel.

-The roof of the hall is divided into two sections, that over the rear, stage end of the building is elevated from the principal roof line and reflects the internal space required by a fly tower for raising and lowering scenery.
+The roof of the hall is divided into two sections.
+The stage end of the building is elevated from the principal roof line and reflects the internal space required by a fly tower for raising and lowering scenery.
 There is an awning to the street supported on timber posts with fretwork brackets linked by a decorative frieze panel.
 Above the awning in a symmetrical arrangement are large circular and triangular openings filled with fixed timber louvres and two round arched windows.
 There is a central recessed entrance door flanked by two smaller entrances.
 On the side of the hall away from the library a small verandah runs along the building in front of the crash doors.
 A modern toilet block constructed of concrete blocks with a corrugated iron roof adjoins the building.
 The under stage area at the rear is now used as a child care centre.

 The hall interior is a large rectangular space with exposed beams and a timber floor.
 It is lit by louvred windows in the side walls that also have four sets of crush doors.
 There is a stage at one end with provision for scenery and a small orchestra pit.
 The proscenium arch is sheeted with decorative pressed metal.
 On either side of the front entrance doors are internal stairs that lead up to a large dress circle with a raked floor.
 This has fold up seating and a projection box which is now empty.
 Beneath the staircases and extending slightly into the hall are two small ticket boxes.
 To the right of the main entrance there is a large curved snack bar counter with a laminex top incorporating a small refrigerated showcase.
 The walls below the gallery are lined with horizontal beaded timber boards and those to the main part of the hall are lined with fibrous cement sheeting.

 The School of Arts Library is a simple rectangular building clad with weatherboard.
 At the front the roof is concealed by a stepped parapet.
 The central street entrance is flanked by a pair of sash windows.
 The rear and sides of the building have windows of a domestic scale shaded by sunhoods.
 It is in currently use as the Municipal library and tourist information centre.